bjhartin/myvideobuzz/README.md

 ## Contributing

 Want to contribute?
 Great!
 Visit the subreddit here: http://www.reddit.com/r/VideoBuzz
+You can also check out my Facebook page here: https://www.facebook.com/Protuhj

 Or Donate: <a href='https://pledgie.com/campaigns/23378'><img alt='Click here to lend your support to: VideoBuzz Development and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/23378.png?skin_name=chrome' border='0' ></a>